restatedev/documentation/docs/deployment-operations/observability.md

 ### Setup Jaeger file exporter

 If you can't configure a Jaeger agent, you can still export traces writing them to files, using the Jaeger JSON format.
-In order to do so, setup the configuration entry `observability.jaeger_file.path` pointing towards the path where trace files should be written.
+In order to do so, setup the configuration entry `observability.tracing.json_file_export_path` pointing towards the path where trace files should be written.

 You can import the trace files using the Jaeger UI:

 ![Jaeger UI File import](/img/jaeger-import-file.png)

-You can configure a span/event filter in a similar fashion to the [Log filter](#log-filter) setting the `observability.jaeger_file.filter` configuration entry.

 ### Understanding traces